accessibility-luxembourg/accessibilite.public.lu/content/en/opendata.md

-On this page you will find all the documents published in *open data*{lang=en} by the SIP as part of its mission relating to digital accessibility:
+On this page you will find all the documents published in open data by the SIP as part of its mission relating to digital accessibility:

 ### Control 2023
 - [Sample for digital accessibility control 2023](https://data.public.lu/fr/datasets/echantillon-pour-le-controle-de-laccessibilite-numerique-2023/)